Skip to content

 Christoph from CareElite - Plastic-free living

-PS: If you could use a little more motivation for a more environmentally friendly kitchen, you should check out this Documentaries about factory farming view.
-Because pictures say more than a thousand words.
+PS: If you need a little more motivation for a more environmentally friendly kitchen, you should definitely check out this Docs about factory farming view.
+After all, a picture is worth a thousand words.
 Highly recommended is the Dominion film.

 References: